Services & Resources for Distance Education Students

-Use the catalog to find books, videos, titles of journals or magazines and other material in Andersen Library.
-Check out the How to Use the Library Catalog tutorial for information about searching the Library's holdings.
+Use this discovery tool to find books, videos, titles of journals or magazines and other material in Andersen Library.

 Universal Borrowing allows UWW faculty, staff or students to check out material from any of the participating UW System libraries and have that material delivered to the campus most convenient to the user.
-Delivery is within a day or two on weekdays.
+Delivery is within three to five weekdays.
 A Universal Borrowing Tutorial is available which explains the process more completely.